Military Burn Pits and Cancer Risk

 Do exposures to burn pit emissions cause cancer?

 Studying the health effects of exposure to burn pit emissions is difficult.
-Ideally, there would be records that show who was exposed to the emissions, exactly what they were exposed to, how much exposure they had, and how long they were exposed.
-But in general, only indirect assessments of exposure are possible.
-Because of this, studies of health problems possibly linked with exposures to burn pit emissions fall into 3 main groups:
+Ideally, there would be records that show who was exposed, what they were exposed to, how much exposure they had, and how long they were exposed.
+But these don’t exist, so researchers have to rely on indirect assessments of exposure.
+Because of this, studies of health problems possibly linked to burn pit emissions fall into 3 main groups:

-• Studies of the blood or body tissue of military personnel with burn pit exposure that measure the presence of pollutants known to be linked with genetic alterations
+- Studies of the blood or body tissue of military personnel with burn pit exposure that measure the presence of pollutants known to be linked with genetic alterations that might be linked to cancer

-These types of exposures have also been studied in relation to health outcomes in other occupational groups, such as firefighters, and for comparison, in civilian groups without these exposures.
+These types of exposures have also been studied in other occupational groups, such as firefighters, and in civilian groups without these exposures.
 These kinds of studies are especially important, given that cancers generally take many years to develop, and military burn pit exposures have taken place relatively recently.

 What do expert agencies say?

-In general, the American Cancer Society does not determine if something causes cancer (that is, if it is a carcinogen), but we do look to other respected organizations for help with examining the evidence.
+In general, the American Cancer Society does not determine whether something should be considered a carcinogen (something that can cause cancer).
+Instead, we look to other respected organizations for help with this.

-A 2011 report from the US National Academies of Sciences, Engineering, and Medicine (NASEM) found that there was limited/suggestive evidence of a link between exposure to combustion products and reduced lung function in the populations studied, but there was inadequate/insufficient evidence of a link at that time between combustion products and cancer.
-But because some of the chemicals linked with burn pit emissions can cause cancer, and the fact that it can take many years for cancer to develop after an exposure, the authors of the report concluded that they couldn’t rule out that veterans exposed to burn pit emissions are at higher risk for cancer, and they suggested that further studies should be done.
+A 2011 report from the US National Academies of Sciences, Engineering, and Medicine (NASEM) found that there was inadequate/insufficient evidence of a link at that time between combustion products and cancer.
+But because some of the chemicals linked with burn pit emissions can cause cancer, and the fact that it can take many years for cancer to develop after an exposure, the authors concluded that they couldn’t rule out that veterans exposed to burn pit emissions are at higher risk for cancer, and they suggested that further studies should be done.

 Since then, NASEM has published other reports on burn pits and possible links to other health outcomes.